Bradford: Landmarks

 Bradford's oldest building is the cathedral, which for most of its life was a parish church.
-Few other Medieval buildings have survived apart from Bolling Hall, which has been preserved as a museum.
+Few other medieval buildings have survived apart from Bolling Hall, which has been preserved as a museum.

 There are some fine Victorian buildings: apart from the abundance of mills, there is the City Hall (with statues of rulers of England unusually including Oliver Cromwell), the former Wool Exchange, and a large Victorian cemetery at Undercliffe.
-Little Germany is a splendid Victorian commercial district just east of the city centre which takes its name from 19th-century German Jewish immigrants who ran businesses from some of the many listed buildings.
-Following decades of decay there have been successful conversions to office and residential use.
+Little Germany is a splendid Victorian commercial district just east of the city centre.
+Its name comes from 19th-century German Jewish immigrants who ran businesses from some of the many listed buildings.
+Following decades of decay, there have been successful conversions to office and residential use.
 Paper Hall was saved from demolition and renovated in the 1990s and in mid-2005 renovation began on the prominent Eastbrook Hall in Little Germany.
-This was opened as luxury apartments by Prince Charles in Autumn 2008.
+This was opened as luxury apartments by Prince Charles in autumn 2008.
 Bradford also has a number of architecturally historic hotels that date back to the establishment of the two railway lines into the city centre, back in Victorian times.
 The Victoria Hotel and the Midland Hotel were built to accommodate business travellers to the city during the height of the woollen trade.

 In addition to Undercliffe Cemetery, there are seven other cemeteries in Bradford, located in Bowling, Clayton, North Bierley Thornton, Queensbury, Scholemoor, Thornton and Tong, as well as a number of Council-operated cemeteries in Keighley, Wharfedale and other parts of the district.